Fix the Weird Solar Assistant CRC Error on Sunsynk and Deye

 CAN and RS-485 share the same port

-If you have a connected to your inverter, chances are the battery’s communication cable is plugged in the inverters RS-485/CAN port.
+If you have a battery connected to your inverter, chances are the battery’s communication cable is plugged in the inverters RS-485/CAN port.
 If your inverter, uses a single RJ45 port for both RS-485 and CAN protocols, like the Sunsynk 3.6, this means that if you want to connect solar assistant too then you’re out of ports.
 The good news is that you can use a single cable in a single port and still utilize both protocols.
 This is because they can operate independently of each other on the RJ45 crimped cat 5 cable.

 Here’s how solar assistant’s help materials show this on a diagram: